mkim74/MyPast/MyPast.md

 *Took my fist coding class during my Junior year

-*Made my decision to go to Mizzou on the last week of April, 2021
+*Made my decision to go to Mizzou on the last week of April, 2021 like the good procrastinater I am